richardcocks/qrstickers/Docs/INDEX.md

 ## Contributing

-This is a learning project.
-For questions or suggestions, please open an issue on the repository.
+For questions, feature requests, or bug reports, please open an issue on GitHub.

 ## License

-This is a learning project for educational purposes.
+QRStickers is licensed under the MIT License.
+See [LICENSE](../LICENSE) file for details.

 ---